Jack-Naughton/mushroom_cup/README.md

 To run me, first clone and enter:
 * `git clone https://github.com/Jack-Naughton/mushroom_cup.git; cd mushroom_cup`

-Then spin it up with docker
+Then spin it up with docker (may take a few minutes the first time)
 * `docker compose up`

 Finally, navigate home and view the 3 dashboards